prdm0/ropenblas/paper/paper.md

 <!-- If `pdf = FALSE` (default), the `NEWS.html` file will open in the browser, otherwise `NEWS.pdf` will be opened.
 If `dev = FALSE` (default), it will not show changes made to the language development version.
 To see changes in the development version, do `dev = TRUE`. -->

+# Improvements

+The package will continue to evolve and code reviews will always be carried out.
+In addition, contributions to the development of the package are always welcome, especially those that aim to allow the `rcompiler()` and `ropenblas()` functions to work on Windows systems.
+There is also an interest that the `ropenblas` package will allow the linking of the Intel Math Kernel Library - MKL, just as it is done with the OpenBLAS library.
+All of these are improvements that we would like to see in future versions of the package.

 # References